jdb/jdb.github.com/concurrent.rst

 erlang, haskell, stackless python, greenlet, coroutine or scala ways of doing concurrency?

-.. - How do reactor and deferreds interoperates?
-By dissecting the
-..   getPage function, we should end understanding how it relates to the
-..   system call on which the reactor is based.
-The system call is
-..   :func:`select` by default, but can be :func:`epoll` on lLinux or
-..   :func:`kqueue` on Freebsd.

 .. - How to script Twisted versions of telnet, ping, dig, wget, mailx, etc?